ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 ### Step 2: You Start Participating

-As you engage in the UBEC ecosystemâ€”whether through exchanges, community activities, or transformative actionsâ€”the system begins tracking your participation across the five Ubuntu principles.
+As you engage in the UBEC ecosystem—whether through exchanges, community activities, or transformative actions—the system begins tracking your participation across the five Ubuntu principles.

 ### Step 3: You're Evaluated Daily